pocketrice/pocketrice/README.md

   > [!note]
 > A few things I'm working on...
-> - a historically accurate Ottoman-era cannoneering game
+> - historically accurate Ottoman-era cannoneering game
 > - bunch of silly lil' web "experiences"
 > - multiplayer ~~gambling~~ card n' dice game
 > - a few tiny SNES/GBC/DS romhacks
-> - the YUMP project!
+> - the YUMP project

 And yes, also an ardent supporter of _you_ — yes, you, ya lovely human being! (୨୧ ❛ᴗ❛)✧
 <p align:"center">